Zimbabwe Library Association: Library Trusts

 The Library association works with trusts towards the establishment and or development of libraries.
 The following is a list of trust(s) that work with the association;

 The Zimbabwe Rural Schools Library Trust (ZRSLT)

-The Zimbabwe Rural Schools Library Trust (ZRSLT) made a first with the musical album, "Libraries without boundaries", that was voted into the world library marketing and promotion's top ten projects in the IFLA PressReader International Marketing Awards for 2019 competition.
+The Zimbabwe Rural Schools Library Trust (ZRSLT) made a first with the musical album, "Libraries without boundaries", that was voted into the world library marketing and promotion's top ten projects in the IFLA Press Reader International Marketing Awards for 2019 competition.